 \section{Consistency, Stability and Convergence}

 In this section, we will investigate the analytical properties of our numerical schemes \eqref{6} and \eqref{eqn7.1}.
-We will prove that our numerical methods \eqref{6} and \eqref{eqn7.1} are consistent, stable, and hence convergent.
-We will use direct analysis to prove the consistency, matrix method to prove the stability, and Lax-equivalence theorem to prove the convergence of our numerical schemes.
+We will prove that the numerical methods \eqref{6} and \eqref{eqn7.1} are consistent, stable, and hence convergent.
+We will use the direct analysis to prove the consistency, the matrix method to prove the stability, and the Lax-equivalence theorem to prove the convergence of our numerical schemes.